INTRODUCTION - COUNTER - NEWS - MAGS & EVENTS - DOWNLOADS - PICTURES - DIY PARTS - FAQs - UK CLUBS - LINKS & EMAIL

 Due to the shortage of new equipment, as Worlds of Wonder went out of business years ago,

-I have designed an electronic circuit called 'The SmartGun' with which people can construct
+I designed an electronic circuit called 'The SmartGun' with which people

 their own WoW compatible guns.

-For maximum flexibility, it is supplied as a set of ready built circuit boards which you will have to case.
+For maximum flexibility, it was supplied as a set of ready built circuit boards which you had to case.

-A small amount of soldering is required to attach the battery, sounder and switches, and to make up the head unit.
+A small amount of soldering was required to attach the battery, sounder and switches, and to make up the head unit.

 Click here for SmartSensor Mk.1 features.